Generative AI game dev is a hot new topic, and there’s a good reason for that.

 Regardless, generative AI is here to stay.
 The open source code is already in the wild, and people can always choose to train an AI with their own work, or with work that is already in the public domain.

-What’s the main usability issue with generative AI?
+What’s the main usability issue with generative AI game dev?

 Customization, customization, customization.
-This is where I’ve struggled the most in my own forays into the different tools.
+This is where I’ve struggled the most in my own forays into the different tools, and it is one of the things we aim to facilitate in our Generative AI Game Development Academy , as well as in our Generative AI Coding Academy packages.

 It’s easy to write prompts and create say an elf character in vector art, but it is not that straightforward to then take that exact elf and generate different poses or reuse those characters in other prompts, or to remove the background for a clean sprite sheet.